MarikTik/RC-Car/README.md

 Ever dreamt of having your own remote-controlled car that responds to your commands effortlessly?
 Look no further!
 This project brings to life a seamless interaction between two main components: the Raspberry Pi, aptly named the 'car', and the ESP32, the mastermind controller dictating the car's every move.
 Repository Structure

-    /ESP: This directory houses the brains of our operation—the ESP32 controller.
+    ESP: This directory houses the brains of our operation—the ESP32 controller.
 With its intelligence and precision, it takes charge of commanding the motors, ensuring smooth and responsive control.

-    /RaspberryPi: Behold, the heart and soul of the car!
+    RaspberryPi: Behold, the heart and soul of the car!
 The Raspberry Pi directory encompasses the 'car' itself.
 Watch as it translates the ESP32's commands into mesmerizing maneuvers.

 Car Modes